zeravenyoej/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+It is what allows us to write/use middleware with Node.js (described in the next answer).
+It also gives us access to .Router(), which allows us to avoid an overly complicated index.js file.

 - [ ] Describe Middleware?

+Middleware are an array of functions that provide a way to extend the features provided by frameworks, often by adding modularity.
+They are often used for logging and authentication.

 - [ ] Describe a Resource?

+A resource is anything that can be used in coding.

 - [ ] What can the API return to help clients know if a request was successful?

+res.status(200)

 - [ ] How can we partition our application into sub-applications?

+With express routers.
+They make it more modular and easier to maintain.

 ## Minimum Viable Product